ph4r05/javacard-gradle-template/README.md

 - Implement tests in the `tester` module.

+- Run Gradle wrapper `./gradlew` on Unix-like system or `./gradlew.bat` on Windows to build the project for the first time (Gradle will be downloaded if not installed).

 ## Building cap

 - Setup your Applet ID (`AID`) in the `./applet/build.gradle` variable `appletId`.

+- Run the `cap` task:

 ```
 ./gradlew cap  --info --rerun-tasks